Skip to main content

 The Academy draws its membership from the whole island of Ireland, both north and south.
 Membership is awarded to people who have attained the highest distinction by their unique contributions to education and research.
-Each year, up to 24 new Members may be elected.
+Each year, up to 28 new members may be elected.

-At its inception in 1785, the Academy had 88 Members, now there are over 600 (of whom nearly 90 are Honorary Members), almost equally divided between the sciences and the humanities.
-Each Member is formally admitted in a special ceremony, during which they subscribe to the Member’s Declaration of Obligations and sign the Roll Book of Members.
+At its inception in 1785, the Academy had 88 members split between the Sciences and Polite Literature and Antiquities (PL&A).
+Now there are 681 (of whom 98 are Honorary Members), almost equally divided between the sciences and the humanities and social sciences.
+Each member is formally admitted in a special ceremony, during which they subscribe to the Member’s Declaration of Obligations, sign the Roll Book of Members and receive a Member’s scroll.

 The Roll Book of Members